And as regards the pillars, eighteen cubits in height was each pillar, and a thread of twelve cubits itself would go around

 22 And upon the top of the pillars there was lily work.
 And the work of the pillars was gradually completed (1 Kings 7).

 The two pillars of the temple therefore comprised:

 2 pillars with length 18 cubits each and a joint length of 36 cubits and 12

-2 round bowl shaped capitals of total height 5 cubits, 2 of which is Lilly work and 3 is not
+2 round bowl shaped capitals of total height 5 cubits, 2 of which are Lilly work and 3 are not

 2 double row networks of pomegranates, one covering each capital, with 100 pomegranates per row making 400 pomegranates in total.
 Each row has 96 on all sides to windward, i.e. 96 swinging freely and 4 attached, i.e. 50 on each side including 2 attached ones.
 Like a necklace.
 Each network had 7 chains, with ornaments and chainwork, upon each capital

 Left hand pillar called Boaz, Right hand pillar called Jachin